Skip to Content

 Pronunciation

-Before we go any further, let’s have a good look at the pronunciation of both an and année.
-“An” is simply the nasal “ɑ̃” sound that can be found in both the “en” and “an” in the word “enfant” (child).
+Before we go any further, let’s clarify the pronunciation of both an and année.
+An is simply the nasal sound /ɑ̃/ that can be found in both the en and an in the word enfant (child).
+Do NOT pronounce the -n.
+This is a common mistake among beginners.

 an